-Title Brief description CEPR ( Link ) The CEPR, established in 1983, is an independent, non-partisan, pan-European non-profit organisation.
+eports, difficies of data that contribute more specifically to this topic.
+Title Brief description CEPR (Link) The CEPR, established in 1983, is an independent, non-partisan, pan-European non-profit organisation.
 Its mission is to enhance the quality of policy decisions through providing policy-relevant research, based in economic theory to inform government and business.
-Chamber of Commerce ( Link ) The wider Chamber of Commerce organisation unites 52 accredited UK Chambers and operates in over 75 international markets.
+Chamber of Commerce (Link) The wider Chamber of Commerce organisation unites 52 accredited UK Chambers and operates in over 75 international markets.
 The Chamber provides network opportunities and other services to support (largely) smaller and medium sized businesses.
 The Chamber lobby on behalf of member interests.
-There is an Insight Unit which publish on economic forecasts and business sentiment Confederation of British Industry ( Link ) The CBI "speak for businesses of all sizes and sectors across the whole economy, in every UK region and nation.
+There is an Insight Unit which publish on economic forecasts and business sentiment Confederation of British Industry (Link) The CBI "speak for businesses of all sizes and sectors across the whole economy, in every UK region and nation.
 Ensuring sustainable growth for the benefit of society."
 Campaigns are run based on member interests.
 The CBI are quoted as supporting 190k businesses.
-Federation of Small Business ( Link ) The Federation represents the interests of smaller SMEs having been formed in 1974 as the National Federation of Self Employed.
+Federation of Small Business (Link) The Federation represents the interests of smaller SMEs having been formed in 1974 as the National Federation of Self Employed.
 Services include business advice, financial advice, support and representation for concerns in the UK government.
 Publications include reports and case studies, as well as articles giving perspectives on news items.
-Institute of Economic Affairs ( Link ) The IEA is an educational charity, free market think tank and carries out research, policy analysis and commentary on economic issues generally from the perspective of economic growth and prosperity.
+Institute of Economic Affairs (Link) The IEA is an educational charity, free market think tank and carries out research, policy analysis and commentary on economic issues generally from the perspective of economic growth and prosperity.
 Institute of Employment Studies (Link) A leading UK independent centre for research and evidence-based consultancy.
 Creates reports and research on employment and human resource management topics, ans well as employment support services, to help improve policy and practice.
-Institute of Fiscal Studies ( Link ) The Institute for Fiscal Studies (IFS) is the UK's leading independent economics research institute.
+Institute of Fiscal Studies (Link) The Institute for Fiscal Studies (IFS) is the UK's leading independent economics research institute.
 There is an extensive range of papers covering economic trends, interpretation and forecasting at different tiers of the economy.
-Learning and Work Institute (What works Institute) ( Link ) The Learning and Work Institute publish an evidence library on "What works" in the fields of learning and work.
-Although broader than careers, it does references career support from public providers as part of the evidence base.
-National Institute of Economic and Social Research ( Link ) Estab; ished in 1938, the National Institute of Economic and Social Research is Britain's longest established independent research institute.
+Learning and Work Institute (What works Institute) (Link) careers, it does references career support from public providers as part of the evidence base.
+National Foundation for Educational Research (Link) Independent provider of research and insights into education.
+Though not specifically targeting careers issues, much of the work relates to skills needs and development, such as their series of studies on the 2035 Skills Imperative, discussing the role of education in addressing future labour market demand.
+National Institute of Economic and Social Research (Link) Estab;ished in 1938, the National Institute of Economic and Social Research is Britain's longest established independent research institute.
 Publications cover economic trends, interpretation and forecasts, as well as providing various economic trackers.
-Sector skills councils ( Link ) SSCs are independent, employer-led, UK-wide organisations that are licensed by the government through the UK Commission for Employment and Skills (UKCES) .
-There are currently 18 Sector Skills Councils and 5 sector skills bodies who work with over

-550,000 employers to define skills needs and skills standards in their industry.
-Skills Federation ( Link ) The Skills Federation are "the voice of employer-led sector skills bodies" representing 18 sector skills bodies, we collectively advocate for over 150,000 employers across the UK.
+Sector skills councils (Link) SSCs are independent, employer-led, UK-wide organisations th are licensed by the government through the UK Commission for Employment and Skills (UKCES) .
+There are currently 18 Sect Skills Councils and 5 sector skills bodies who work with ov 550,000 employers to define skills needs and skills standards their industry.
+Skills Federation (Link) The Skills Federation are "the voice of employer-led sector skills bodies" representing 18 sector skills bodies, we collectively advocate for over 150,000 employers across the UK.
 They provide evidence and research-based responses to government policy and highlight business impacts emanating from political and economic factors.